-For our new LTV Wonder RV, we chose the Ford Transit vs Sprinter from Mercedes Benz.
-Here’s 9 reasons why:
+For our current RV, we chose the Ford Transit vs Sprinter from Mercedes Benz.
+Here are 9 reasons why:

 First, let me say I have nothing against the Sprinter.
 We’ve had six of them and they are rugged, reliable, and make an excellent van or chassis to be outfitted and used as an RV.

 We truly have loved our Sprinters.
-We may get another someday.
+We will probably get another someday.

 Even though our Wonder is a 2021 model coach from Leisure Travel Vans made in Winkler, Manitoba, Canada, the chassis is a 2020 model from Ford, made in Kansas City, MO.
-We ordered it back in January when we heard about lots of updates Ford was making to the Transit line and bought it last week from LTV’s Holland Motor Homes dealership in Holland MI.
+We ordered it in January 2020 when we heard about lots of updates Ford was making to the Transit line and bought it in June 2020 from LTV’s Holland Motor Homes dealership in Holland MI.

 Disclosure – We buy our RVs